vorostamas/smarthome/docs/mqtt.md

+---
+layout: page
+title: MQTT Cheat Sheets
+description: "A bunch of commands to get you started using MQTT.
+Don't forget to install MQTTfx tool - a graphical ui to connect and manage mqtt (requires java)."
+---

 # MQTT Setup

 By default, Home Assistant comes with a built-in MQTT server.
 If you want to install MQTT (either on a different Raspberry Pi or on the same server), follow the steps below.